 Aberdeen is Scotland’s third-largest city after Glasgow and Edinburgh.
 Aberdeen has also been rated as one of the happiest and most livable cities in the UK, and although it’s colder than most of the rest of the UK, it’s still one of Scotland’s sunniest cities.
-It is named ‘The Granite City’ because of its frequent usage of local grey granite in its structures.
+It is named ‘The Granite City‘ because of its frequent usage of local grey granite in its structures.
 The ancient port city, Aberdeen, has fallen nine positions to the 64th position in the world this year.
 Although the city cannot be considered affordable to live in relative to other cities around the world, it has the highest affordability ranking in the UK, due to lower housing rates than other British destinations.
 For eg, the average cost of a one-bedroom apartment in Aberdeen is £607 (approximately US$787 per month compared to Manchester, where the average cost is £823 (approximately US$1,067) per month.
-Here are two top universities in Aberdeen.
+Here is the list of universities in Aberdeen

 University of Aberdeen

 The University of Aberdeen has climbed into the top 20 in the UK list of top universities in Aberdeen.
 Being the fifth oldest university in the United Kingdom, the University of Aberdeen blends ancient heritage with the latest of new teaching and learning facilities.
 They have an international campus in Doha, Qatar which gives the same great experience as studying in Aberdeen.